szweibel/DHRI-static/workshops/python.md

 cover_image: /images/workshops/img2.jpg
 dependencies:
     workshops:
+        command-line:
-        command-line: Knowing how to use the command line is important.
+            excerpt: Knowing how to use the command line is important.
+            required: true
+        data-ethics:
-        data-ethics: Programmers can do evil things.
+            excerpt: Programmers can do evil things.
 Don't do them!
     installations:
+        python:
-        python: clearly you need python for python.
+            excerpt: clearly you need python for python.
+            recommended: true
+        visual-studio-code:
-        visual-studio-code: VS Code is useful.
+            excerpt: VS Code is useful.
-readings:
+# readings:
-ethical considerations:
+# ethical considerations:
 projects:
     description: these are important projects.
     The NEH Impact Index: